fommil/fpmortals/manuscript/complete.md

 functions that can satisfy the type signature: the output to the power of the input.

--   `Unit=>Boolean` has complexity 2
+-   `Unit => Boolean` has complexity 2
--   `Boolean=>Boolean` has complexity 4
+-   `Boolean => Boolean` has complexity 4
--   `Option[Boolean]=>Option[Boolean]` has complexity 27
+-   `Option[Boolean] => Option[Boolean]` has complexity 27
--   `Boolean=>Int` is a mere quintillion going on a sextillion.
+-   `Boolean => Int` is a mere quintillion going on a sextillion.
--   `Int=>Boolean` is so big that if all implementations were assigned a unique number, each would require 4 gigabytes to represent.
+-   `Int => Boolean` is so big that if all implementations were assigned a unique number, each would require 4 gigabytes to represent.

-In reality, `Int=>Boolean` will be something simple like `isOdd`, `isEven` or a sparse `BitSet`.
+In reality, `Int => Boolean` will be something simple like `isOdd`, `isEven` or a sparse `BitSet`.
 This function, when used in an ADT, could be better replaced with a coproduct labelling the limited set of functions that are relevant.

-When your complexity is always "infinity in, infinity out" you should consider introducing more restrictive data types and performing validation closer to the point of input.
-A powerful technique to reduce complexity is *type refinement* which merits a dedicated chapter later in the book.
-It allows the compiler to keep track of more information than is in the bytecode, e.g. if a number is within a specific bound.
+When our complexity is "infinity in, infinity out" we should introduce restrictive data types and validation closer to the point of input with `Refined` from the previous section.

 ### Prefer Coproduct over Product